If you love sports, you need to check out FuboTV.

 FuboTV has three tiers of pricing, plus additional channel packages that can be added for an extra fee, not unlike Sling TV.
-After a recent price hike, FubuTV’s standard package costs $34.99 a month, with a two-month introductory rate of $19.99 a month and a seven-day free trial.
-This package includes 70-plus channels, along with local channels in supported areas.
+After a recent price hike, FubuTV’s standard package costs $44.99 a month, with a one-month introductory rate of $19.99 and a seven-day free trial.
+This package includes 80-plus channels, along with local channels in supported areas.
 You can find a list of areas where local channels are supported here.

 Two alternative packages are available, fubo Latino and fubo Portugues.
 Fubo Latino is $14.99 a month for 13 channels, while fubo Portugues is $19.99 a month for just five channels.
-While there is some overlap across the three packages, each one offers exclusives that we’ll discuss in a moment.
+While there is some overlap across the three packages, each one offers exclusives, which we’ll discuss in a moment.

 Add-on packages are also available, including a $8.99-a-month Sports Plus package that adds 15 channels, a reduced-cost Portuguese Plus for $14.99, Mundo Plus for $5.99 a month, fubo Latino for $12.99 a month, and more.